Minimax Optimal Estimation of Stability Under Distribution Shift: Experiments

 As our second example, we analyze a prediction setting where we are interested in whether an individual is utilizing healthcare services based on a rich set of demographic features and medical information.
 Individual-level predictions can be used to inform a variety of critical operational decisions.
 Allowing low-income individuals to utilize healthcare resources is a major policy goal~\cite{CurrieGr96, LiptonDe15, CurrieFa05, KahendeMaEnZhMoXuSeRo17}, and individual-level predictions based on reliable ML models can inform targeted policy-making~\cite{KleinbergLuMuOb15,Athey17}.
 Insurance firms can also decide whether or not to enter a new market based on estimates of the new market's average utilization~\cite{WeiRaVa15}.

 Using the National Health Interview Survey (NHIS), we collate a supervised dataset focusing on low-income individuals.
 We are interested in a binary outcome $Y$ indicating whether the individual visited the doctor's office in the two weeks before the survey date.
 We use a rich set of covariates $X \in \R^d$ ($d=396$) consisting of demographics, earnings, enrollment in government insurance programs (e.g., Medicaid), medical history, and pre-existing conditions.
 We take the viewpoint of an analyst in 2015 who wishes to train and deploy a prediction model to be used in subsequent years.
-The NHIS data contains temporal data up to 2018, allowing us to simulate distribution shifts occurring in ``future years.''
+The NHIS data contains temporal data up to 2018, allowing us to simulate distribution shifts occurring in ``future years.'' \emph{We use this example to illustrate that stability is a useful complementary measure to the usual average-case prediction evaluations, and highlight the limitations of our approach.}

 The distribution of demographic and socioeconomic factors can significantly change over time, leading to large covariate shifts~\cite{JeongNa20}.
 To illustrate the flexibility of our stability approach, we consider a scenario where distribution shift is a major concern only for a subset $Z$ of the covariates $X$.
 In contrast to our original framework defined over changes in the joint distribution of $(X, Y)$, we define the stability measure only over marginal shifts in $Z$, assuming $(X, Y) | Z$ is fixed.
-For concreteness, we focus on the following list of ten core variables: gender, Medicaid enrollment status, years of education, health status, number of working hours, number of overnight hospital visits, number of home visits by healthcare professionals, employment, and retirement status.
-See Table~\ref{table:NHIS-core-variable} in Section~\ref{section:nhis-table} for a detailed description of these variables.
+To start, we focus on the following list of core variables: gender, years of education, number of working hours, number of overnight hospital visits, health status, no. home visits by health professionals in the past 2 weeks, whether the main reason for not working last week is due to health, whether the individual received care 10+ times in the past 12 months, months worked last year, limitation regarding all conditions, whether the individual has no coverage of any type, family's spending on medical care, months without coverage and number of nights in the hospital in the past 12 months, and reported health status.
+See Table~\ref{table:NHIS-core-variable-new} in for a detailed description of these variables.

 Formally, let $f(X)$ be a classifier and let $\loss(f(X); Y)$ denote the 0-1 loss.
 We define our stability measure over the conditional risk